rjonnal/dOCT_drusen_example/README.md

 #### Estimating $B$, $A$, and $\rho$

 To estimate these three parameters, the smoothed functions described above were fit with a four parameter model. ($x_0$ was used to optimize the fits, but was not considered in further analysis.)
+In the next step, the median-filtered data from one subject's non-drusen and drusen regions are fit separately, and the results of the fits visualized side by side.

 ```python
 def gaussian(x_mm, B, A, rho, x0_mm):
     return B + A*(10**(-rho*(x_mm-x0_mm)**2))

 amax = None